 We identified two categories of regions regarding the sources of NBT within NHBCs.
 These categories were classified according to Domestic Contribution (DC) and Domestic Retention (DR) of NBT, which represent, respectively, the contribution of the local samples to all NBT in a region (DC) and the ability of a source region to retain the NBT collected within its territory (DR).
 ECA and NA are characterized mainly by high rates of DR (all-time 95% and 90%, respectively) but lower DC of NBT (all-time 10% and 25%, respectively), as a significant proportion of their housed NBT were sampled in other regions.
 Meanwhile, the all-time DC rate in LAC, MENA, SSA, EAP, and SA corresponds to 99.9%, 98%, 98%, 97%, and 86%.
-In contrast, the all-time DR for these regions is below 50%, except in SA (63%) (See Figure S2 in Supplementary Material for all-time DC and DR for all world regions).
-In recent years, we have not found an increase in DC in these economically developed regions (ECA and NA), mainly because most of the native freshwater/brackish fish species from these regions have already been described (bottom right plot in Figure 2).
+In contrast, the all-time DR for these regions is below 50%, except in SA (63%) (See fig. S3).
+In recent years, we have not found an increase in DC in these economically developed regions (ECA and NA), mainly because most of the native freshwater/brackish fish species from these regions have already been described (bottom right plot in Fig. 2).

-Figure 2: Region characteristics based on the Domestic Contribution (DC) and Domestic Retention Rate (DR) of name-bearing types (NBT) depicted by 50-year time intervals (each plot).
+15 Fig. 2: Region characteristics based on the Domestic Contribution (DC) and Domestic Retention Rate (DR) of name-bearing types (NBT) depicted by 50-year time intervals (each plot).
 The dots and colors represent different regions, according to the World Bank (Fig. 1).
 Arrows indicate the direction of change regarding DC and DR from one time slice to the next.
 Faded dots represent the position of the region in the previous time slice.